San Antonio, Chile: History

 Nomadic hunters and gatherers were the first inhabitants of Chilean territory.
 In this central coastal zone are evidences of ancient habitation extending back about thirteen thousand years.

-The city was 80% destroyed by the 1985 Santiago earthquake.
+Eighty percent of the city was destroyed by the 1985 Santiago earthquake.

 The San Antonio port was shut down by the 27 February 2010 earthquake, but had resumed operation at 80% capacity by 3 March 2010.
 After the quake, only 5 of the 8 docking points at the port resumed operation.

 Demographics

 According to the 2002 census of the National Statistics Institute, San Antonio spans an area of 404.5 sqkm and has 87,205 inhabitants (42,843 men and 44,362 women).
 Of these, 83,435 (95.7%) lived in urban areas and 3,770 (4.3%) in rural areas.
 The population grew by 11.6% (9,047 persons) between the 1992 and 2002 censuses.

 Administration

 Partial view of the facade of the Illustrious Municipality of San Antonio.

 As a commune, San Antonio is a third-level administrative division of Chile administered by a communal council, headed by an alcalde who is directly elected every four years.
 The 2008-2012 alcalde is Omar Vera Castro, who is advised by six councilors: